abacus-gene/paml-tutorial/positive-selection/00_data/README.md

 ../../scripts/one_line_fasta.pl pal2nal_checks/data1pal2nal_out.fasta
 ```

 The last step is to convert the alignment from FASTA to PHYLIP format.
-For that purpose, we use the PERL script `FASTAtoPHYL.pl` (saved [here](scripts)) as it follows:
+For that purpose, we use the PERL script `FASTAtoPHYL.pl` (saved [in the `scripts` directory](scripts)) as it follows:

 ```sh
 # Run from this directory where